sematext/docs/docs/events/index.md

 }
 ```

-To post the above event with curl
+To add the above event with curl use:
-use:

 ``` bash
 curl -XPOST "http://event-receiver.sematext.com/1111111-2222-3333-4444-555555555555/event" -d '